 To help you out when choosing a boat for your liveaboard vacation to Palau, we’ve put together this quick guide that highlights the best boats and also gives you some things to consider when it comes time to book.

-THE BEST PALAU LIVEABOARD BOATS – A COMPARISON
+THE BEST PALAU LIVEABOARD BOATS OF 2017 – A COMPARISON

 4 THINGS TO CONSIDER ABOUT LIVEABOARD DIVING IN PALAU